Ready To Own Your Search Results?

 Brand reputation isn't a vanity metric.
 It directly impacts revenue, customer acquisition costs, pricing power, and your ability to attract top talent.
 The data is unambiguous.

-According to Weber Shandwick's research, companies with strong reputations outperform the market by 2.5x over a ten-year period.
 A study published in the *Journal of Marketing* found that a 1-point increase in brand reputation scores corresponds to a 1.3% increase in market value for publicly traded companies.
 For a mid-cap company valued at $5 billion, that's $65 million in shareholder value created by reputation improvement alone.

-Customers who trust your brand don't just buy once — they become repeat buyers, refer others, and tolerate occasional mistakes.
-Research from Bain & Company demonstrates that a 5% increase in customer retention produces a 25-95% increase in profits.
+Customers who trust your brand don't just buy once - they become repeat buyers, refer others, and tolerate occasional mistakes.
+Research from Bain & Company shows that a 5% increase in customer retention produces a 25-95% increase in profits.
 Brand reputation is the engine behind retention: customers stay with brands they trust.

 For financial services and fintech brands, LTV is especially reputation-dependent.
 A forex broker or crypto exchange with a clean brand reputation online will retain clients through market volatility.
 One with negative reviews and unresolved complaints will see churn spike during the first downturn.